J-Derrick/Will-You-Be-My-Valentines-JavaScript-Joke/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.
+Or test it here: https://tony.debuggedagency.com/valentines/
 3. Interact with the "Yes" and "No" buttons to see the effects.

 ## License